roryl/lucee-book/concurrency.md

 Using the community developed [Lucee Future library](https://github.com/roryl/future.lucee/blob/master/README.md), you can asynchronously execute code and retrieve the result at a later time.
 This is a syntax sugar over the native threading capabilities.

 ##Tasks
 Tasks are a method to fire off additional processing which runs independent of the current request, and the response of the task is not used in the request.
-This is also the method to use when the executing code needs to run in its own request thread and not share the current request.
+This is the method to use when the executing code needs to run in its own full HTTP request thread and not share the current request.
+This makes use of Lucee's Scheduled tasks functionality.

 ##Threading
 Lucee provides access to directly create Java threads to asynchronously execute blocks of code.
 This type of concurrency provides primitives to create, block and terminate threads.
 It is a more manual approach, but can provide for more complex scenarios like running a background task at the beginning of a request, continuing with the request, and then blocking and retrieving the background value at the end.
 As this is more involved, use of the preceding methods is recommended for most cases.